Janet Mitchell (cricketer)

 Janet Mitchell is a Barbadian former cricketer who played as a wicket-keeper and right-handed batter.
 She appeared in one Test match for the West Indies in 1976.
+She scored 4 runs in the only batting innings for the West Indies.
+She did not claim any victims behind the stumps as all but one of the eight Australian wicket to fall were either leg before wicket or bowled.
 She played domestic cricket for Barbados.